Sfh03031/JWStackTransition/README.md

 Its principle is provide transition classes that comply with the `UIViewControlAnimatedTransitioning` protocol for the delegate method `navigationController(_ navigationController: UINavigationController, animationControllerFor operation: UINavigationController.Operation, from fromVC: UIViewController, to toVC: UIViewController)` of UINavigationController.

-It currently has 23 different kind of transition animation types, most of them can be customized.
+It currently has many different kind of transition animation types, most of them can be customized.

 This library was inspired by [VCTransitionsLibrary](https://github.com/ColinEberhardt/VCTransitionsLibrary) and [RetroTransition](https://github.com/wcgray/RetroTransition)